Myths Surrounding Root Canal Treatment

 Myth #7: You should Get Antibiotics Before a Root Canal

-The truth is, root canals are almost always successful and there is no need to take antibiotics beforehand.
+The truth is, root canals are almost always successful, and there is no need to take antibiotics beforehand.
 In the rare case that an infection does occur, your dentist will prescribe the appropriate antibiotic.

 There are many reasons why someone might suggest that you take antibiotics before a root canal, but there is no scientific evidence to support this claim.
 If you are worried about developing an infection, talk to your dentist about your concerns.
 They will be able to put your mind at ease and explain the risks involved in root canal treatment.